Mohammed Ahmed Shariff

-Shariff Mohammed Ahmed is an Indian politician and the Adviser for Minority Affairs in the Government of Andhra Pradesh, since November 2024.
+Mohammed Ahmed Shariff is an Indian politician and the Adviser for Minority Affairs in the Government of Andhra Pradesh, since November 2024.
 A member of the Telugu Desam Party, he was the chairman of the Andhra Pradesh Legislative Council from 7 February 2019 to 31 May 2021.

 Early life

-Ahmed was born to Mohammed Khasim Sharif and hails from Narasapuram in West Godavari district in Andhra Pradesh.
+Shariff was born to Mohammed Khasim Sharif and hails from Narasapuram in West Godavari district in Andhra Pradesh.
 He completed his graduation with a Bachelor of Commerce degree from Sri Y N College at Narasapuram.
 He did Master of Commerce in 1978 and LLB in 1979 from Bhopal University.

 Political career

-Ahmed was a part of the Telugu Desam Party since its inception by N. T. Rama Rao in 1982.
+Shariff was a part of the Telugu Desam Party since its inception by N. T. Rama Rao in 1982.
 He held various positions in the party including national general secretary.
 Sharif was appointed as a Member of Legislative Council and later as the government whip in the Council.

-On 7 February 2019, Ahmed was elected as the Chairman of Andhra Pradesh Legislative Council.
+On 7 February 2019, Shariff was elected as the Chairman of Andhra Pradesh Legislative Council.
 His tenure ended on 31 May 2021.

-In November 2024, Ahmed was appointed as the Adviser for Minority Affairs in Government of Andhra Pradesh.
+In November 2024, Shariff was appointed as the Adviser for Minority Affairs in Government of Andhra Pradesh.